dylan-profiler/visions/docsrc/source/visions/getting_started/usage/types.rst

 To make this distinction more concrete we can imagine the sequence `['Apple', 'Orange', 'Pear']`.

-At a logical level these are of the type `Fruit` while under the hood each element is physically represented as `String`.
+At a logical level these are of the type `Fruit` while under the hood each element is represented by the machine as `String`.

 Types have two basic capabilities: